Neighbourhood > Ramsay Street > No. 32

 2015 saw the Turner children discover due to a bank error that they owned the house and in agreement they each signed over part of their shares so that half-sister, Paige would join them as equal owner of the house.
 With Matt unable to handle his children knowing they were his landlord, he and Lauren took on a mortgage to buy the house which despite valuations of $800,000, the children agreed to accept $740,000 which was the price Kathy had paid.
 Following Matt's death later that year, Lauren became sole owner of the house.

 In 2017, Lauren and new husband, Brad Willis moved to Queensland to be nearer her daughter, Amber.
 Their daughter, Paige oversaw the rental of the property to former resident, Shane Rebecchi and his family.
-The Rebecchis brought with then new furniture and redecorated the hallway to replace the yellow with an off-white and main living area slightly changing the feature colour from a teal to a pale blue.
+The Rebecchis brought with them new furniture and redecorated the hallway to replace the yellow with an off-white and main living area slightly changing the feature colour from a teal to a pale blue.

 • The house used for the exterior of Number 32 is 1 Pin Oak Court, Vermont South, Melbourne, Victoria, 3133.